-- 11.1 If an owner fails or refuses to abate a public nuisance and the Commissioners Court orders the abatement of same pursuant to this Policy, then the Administrator shall contact the Auditor's Office to initiate the proper procurement procedure for the County to let a contract for such abatement.
-The procedure for letting such contract shall be substantially the same as that for letting County construction contracts.
+- 11.1 If the Commissioners Court orders the abatement of a public nuisance and an owner fails or refuses the abatement of same within 10 days pursuant to this Policy, then the Administrator shall work with the Commissioner to initiate and carryout abatement procedures.
 The abatement of the public nuisance shall be in compliance with any applicable federal, state, and local laws, rules, procedures, and ordinances.
 Upon completion of such abatement, the Administrator shall calculate the cost that the County incurred in abating the nuisance. - 11.2 If the Commissioners Court has ordered assessment of the costs of abating the public nuisance against the property on which the public nuisance exists, the Administrator shall prepare a Notice of Lien and, after such document is reviewed by an attorney, record same in the Official Public Records of Real Property of Polk County.
 The Notice of Lien must contain a statement of costs, a legal description of the property sufficient to identify the property, and the name of the property owner, if known.
 The County may not make an assessment against property unless the owner or owner's agent receives notice of the public nuisance in accordance with Section 6 of this Policy. - 11.3 The amount of the lien shall be the amount of the cost of abating the nuisance, the cost of legal notification by publication, if said procedure was utilized, and an administrative fee of \$100.00, plus interest beginning on the 31st day after the date of the assessment.
 The original lien documents shall be returned to the Administrator after recording.
-The County is authorized by Section 343.023 of the Texas Health and Safety Code, as amended, to collect interest beginning on the 31st day after the date of the assessment against the property at the rate of 10% per year pursuant to these procedures.
+The County is

-- 11.4 The County's lien to secure an assessment attaches when the Notice of Liens is filed and is inferior to a previously recorded bona fide mortgage lien attached to the real property to which the County's lien attaches, if the mortgage was filed for record in the Polk County Clerk's Office before the date on which the County files the Notice of Lien with the County Clerk. - 11.5 If the Commissioners Court has ordered assessment of the costs of abating the public nuisance to the person receiving a Notice to Abate Nuisance pursuant to Section 6, the Administrator will request an attorney to proceed with collecting the amount of the costs of abating the nuisance, the costs of legal notification by publication, if said procedure was utilized, and an administrative fee of \$100 plus interest beginning on the 31st day after the date of the assessment, from such person. - 11.6 Upon the satisfaction of any order issued pursuant to these procedures, the Administrator is authorized to sign any release or other document, upon review and approval by an attorney, to confirm that said orders or judgments have been complied with.
+- authorized by Section 343.023 of the Texas Health and Safety Code, as amended, to collect interest beginning on the 31st day after the date of the assessment against the property at the rate of 10% per year pursuant to these procedures. - 11.4 The County's lien to secure an assessment attaches when the Notice of Liens is filed and is inferior to a previously recorded bona fide mortgage lien attached to the real property to which the County's lien attaches, if the mortgage was filed for record in the Polk County Clerk's Office before the date on which the County files the Notice of Lien with the County Clerk. - 11.5 If the Commissioners Court has ordered assessment of the costs of abating the public nuisance to the person receiving a Notice to Abate Nuisance pursuant to Section 6, the Administrator will request an attorney to proceed with collecting the amount of the costs of abating the nuisance, the costs of legal notification by publication, if said procedure was utilized, and an administrative fee of \$100 plus interest beginning on the 31st day after the date of the assessment, from such person. - 11.6 Upon the satisfaction of any order issued pursuant to these procedures, the Administrator is authorized to sign any release or other document, upon review and approval by an attorney, to confirm that said orders or judgments have been complied with.
 This includes, but is not limited to, releases of liens filed in the Official Public Records of Real Property of Polk County.

-Adopted by the Polk County Commissioners Court in a Regular Session duly posted and held on September 22, 2015.
+Adopted by the Polk County Commissioners Court in a Regular Session duly posted and held on July 14, 2020.